-- Paperwork outlining the need for the animal should be required.
+- Require paperwork outlining the need for the animal.
 Additionally, this paperwork should be completed by a Heath Care Provider.
 You do not need to take their word.
 Your paperwork must be approved by an attorney who has extensive Fair Housing knowledge.
-In fact, certain questions cannot be asked.
+In fact, certain questions cannot, legally, be asked.

 - Your agreement must clearly emphasize your expectations of the tenant when caring for the animal.
 Always include policies concerning waste disposal, noise, leash requirements, etc.

 - Periodic inspections determine if the tenant and the animal are in compliance with the animal agreement.

 Finally, educate yourself and stay up to date with the Federal Fair Housing Laws.